eBusiness-ss-25/reader-app/README.md

 This project is a Next.js 15 application written in TypeScript.
 It provides a small authentication interface consisting of login and registration forms.
 The UI is built with Tailwind CSS and Radix UI components.
 Client-side form validation is powered by [Zod](https://github.com/colinhacks/zod).

+The login and registration forms display validation messages in German.
+Each field is validated only after the user has entered a value so no error messages appear initially.

 ## Requirements

 - Node.js 18 or newer